cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 ```

 All of this will be your job in Lab 2 to implement.
-During the lecture, we will do some live coding that uses my own implementation to show examples of how the methods are used.

 Since this is a subclass of `Graph`, we will postpone the discussion on its initialization until we introduce inheritance.